vkemeter/gulp-glass/README.md

 ```

 ## Task registration
-Task are automatically loaded and registered by agna-gulp-glass.
+Tasks are automatically loaded and registered by gulp-glass.
 Loading/registration order is defined by the sort, task names by the nameResolver configuration parameter.

 ### Examples